DoctorWkt/acwj/60_TripleTest/Readme.md

 Looking at the code, we can definitely free `r1` and `r2`, so let's try that instead of freeing all the registers.

-Yes, that helps, and all our regression tests pass.
+Yes, that helps, and all our regression tests still pass.
 However, another function is also freeing all the registers.
 It's time to use `gdb` and follow the execution.